wswebcreation/wdio-native-app-compare/README.md

     - [ ] `autoSaveBaseline` If no baseline image is found the image is automatically copied to the baselinefolder
     - [x] `debug` Add some extra logging and always save the image difference
     - [ ] `formatImageName` Custom variables for Image Name (default:?)
-    - [ ] `blockOutStatusBar`  If the statusbar on mobile / tablet needs to blocked out by default
+    - [x] `blockOutStatusBar`  If the statusbar on mobile / tablet needs to blocked out by default
+    - [ ] `blockout` blockout with x, y, width and height values
     - [x] `ignoreAlpha` compare images and discard alpha
     - [x] `ignoreAntialiasing` compare images and discard anti aliasing
     - [x] `ignoreColors` Even though the images are in colour, the comparison wil compare 2 black/white images